John Archer (physician): Secretive trader

-The Odd Inventor
+The odd inventor

-Archer also boasts of three inventions— a vapour-bath, a new kind of oven and a chariot which enabled one horse to do the work of two.
+Archer also boasts of three inventions—a vapour-bath, a new kind of oven and a chariot which enabled one horse to do the work of two.
 The only interest attaching to these discreditable works and their author is the singular fact that a man who might in the present day even be liable to prosecution, should in the reign of Charles II have enjoyed the status of the king's physician.

 The titles of his works, alluded to above, are: 1.
 'Every Man his own Doctor, completed with an Herbal, &c.' by John Archer, one of his Majesty's Physicians in Ordinary.
 2nd edition.
 London, printed for the Author, and are to be sold at his house, 1673 (1st edition 1671).
 2. 'Secrets Disclosed, of Consumption, showing how to distinguish between Scurvy and Venereal Disease, &c.' by John Archer.
 London, printed for the Author, 1684.